The Sims 4: Downloadable content packs

 Since 2015, paid DLC packs have been released for The Sims 4, divided into four pack categories: "expansion packs", "game packs", "stuff packs", and "kits".
-Expansion packs are the largest packs, introducing major new features centered around a specified theme.
+Expansion packs are the largest packs, introducing major new features centered on a specified theme.
 Game packs are similar, but include a smaller amount of content.
 Stuff packs are minor packs containing only a small number of furniture and clothing items.
 Kits are the smallest, each focusing exclusively on either new furniture or clothing.
 According to Metacritic, expansion packs and game packs have received reviews ranging from "generally favorable" to "mixed or average".